 What was the Morris Worm?

-Robert Tappan Morris, a graduate student at Cornell University, developed a programme that exploited vulnerabilities in sendmail to install copies of the worm on internet-connected computers, so that the number of computers could be counted.
+30 years ago, Robert Tappan Morris, a graduate student at Cornell University in the US, developed a programme that exploited vulnerabilities in sendmail software to install versions of a programme on internet-connected computers, so that the number of computers online could be counted.

-The unnecessary processing triggered by computers becoming clogged with numerous copies of the worm caused machines to crash and led to disruptions in internet connectivity.
-Estimated repairs cost between $200-$53,000 per location.
+The unnecessary processing triggered by computers becoming clogged with multiple copies of the worm caused the machines to crash and led to disruptions in online connectivity.
+The estimated cost of repairs was between $200-$53,000 per location.